 Detectives are now investigating the incident as a homicide.

-Police say one party involved has been identified as Carlos Leon, 31, of Springfield, MA.
+Police say one party involved has been identified as Carlos Leon, 31, of Springfield, Massachusetts.
 He was arrested by Springfield Police in conjunction with Waterbury Police Department’s ongoing investigation.
-Leon is awaiting extradition back to Waterbury.

 Two other suspects are wanted in connection to Figueroa’s death: